Got a new gadget? Our Lithium-ion Battery Fire Safety Tips

 • If the device has not been used for quite some time, take extra care when you charge it – lithium-ion batteries do not react well to being discharged to a very low voltage

-• Protect batteries from being damaged – crushed, punctured, or immersed in water – and do not use it if it looks physically damaged
+• Protect batteries from being damaged – crushed, punctured, or immersed in water – and do not use them if they look physically damaged

 To learn more about Lithium-ion batteries and fire safety head to our battery safety website!